 Hej there, I’m Cheng

-👨🏻💻 I’m a climatologist working on the near-surface wind speed change at the Regional Climate Group (RCG), University Gothenburg.
+👨🏻💻 I’m a climatologist working on the near-surface wind speed change at the Regional Climate Group (RCG), University of Gothenburg.

 📽️ Collaborations are always welcome, feel free to get in touch!